jwlawson/jwlawson.github.io/index.md

 This is the personal website of John Lawson.

 I am a PhD student working at Durham University, supervised by Pavel Tumarkin and John Parker.
-The main focus of my research and work is in cluster algbras and the geometric applications of them.
+The main focus of my research and work is in cluster algebras and the geometric applications of them.

 <div class="triple-col"><!--